qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

    Changes are applied to the layer and placed in the edit buffer: the layer is indeed toggled to editing mode with unsaved modification as indicated by the |editableEdits| icon next to the layer name;
 #.
-As usual, press |saveEdits| :sup:`Save layer edits` to write the changes in
+As usual, press |saveEdits| :sup:`Save layer edits` to commit the changes in
    the layer.
-You can also press |undo| :sup:`Undo` to rollback the whole modification in one-click.
+You can also press |undo| :sup:`Undo` to rollback the whole modification.

 ..
 Substitutions definitions - AVOID EDITING PAST THIS LINE